AndreasChristensen89/salary_struggle/README.md

     - If the recruiter is convinced then action bar is removed, and from here the agency only serves as a place to access interviews.
     - Accessing an interview takes 100 energy.
     - Every time an interview is passed the dialogue changes, and another interview becomes available

 ### Downtown
 - Store
     - Here the player can purchase items to increases stats.
-Some items are permanent and can only be bought once.
+Some items are permanent and can only be bought once, which is attached to the player as a m2m field.
 Others can be bought as many times as the player wishes.
 However, energy stats cannot surpass 200
 - Back Alley
     - Fight: 60 energy.
 Odds are 50%.
 If the player wins endurance goes up with 3.
 If they lose energy is depleted and an energy penalty is 50 is applied.
 Energy penalty cannot surpass 100.
     - Gamble: Odds are 1 to 2.
 If win then player gains 1500, but loses 1000 if not.